-Six-month 2024 revenue of \$17.8 billion increased 13% year on year.
-Approximately 50% of the year-on-year revenue increase came from the acquisition of the Aker subsea business in the fourth quarter of 2023.
+Six-month Nine-month 2024 revenue of \$17.8 billion \$27.0 billion increased 13% 12% year on year.
+Approximately 50% of the year-on-year year on year revenue increase came from the acquisition of the Aker Solutions subsea business ("Aker") in the fourth quarter of 2023.

-International revenue grew by 18% year on year.
-Excluding the contribution of the acquired Aker subsea business, international revenue increased by 11% driven by higher activity in the Middle East & Asia.
-North America revenue decreased by 6% primarily due to lower drilling in US land.
+International revenue grew by 18% 16% year on year.
+Excluding the contribution of the acquired Aker subsea business, international revenue increased by 11% 8% primarily driven by higher activity in the Middle East & Asia.
+North America revenue decreased by 6% primarily 3% due to lower drilling in US land.